thuliteio/getdoks.org/content/docs/reference/configuration/settings.md

 The word count used for automatically generated summaries.
 A number.

+## defaultContentLanguage

+The language used for content that does not specify a language.
+A language code string — for example `"en"`.

+## disableLanguages

+Languages excluded from the site build.
+An array of language code strings — for example `["de", "nl"]`.

+## defaultContentLanguageInSubdir

+Whether the default content language is included in the URL path.
+A boolean.
+When set to `false`, the default language uses the root URL instead of a language subdirectory.

 ## copyRight

 Copyright text used by templates and metadata.
 A string.